Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec05.md

 \end{align*}
 $$

-This formulation is called as *Boltzmann or Gibbs* distibution.
+This formulation is called as *Boltzmann or Gibbs* distribution.
 Learning energy function is convenient since normalization is intractable since we cannot see all the samples in the distribution.
 What is the motivation to use exponential functions?

 1. It arises naturally in physical statistics